 Introductory-level courses in the department include COSC 100, 101, 102, 140, and 150.
 The courses COSC 101 and 140 provide an introduction to computational thinking through substantial practice in computer programming, while the courses COSC 100 and 150 provide opportunities for non-majors to learn about computer applications in the liberal arts and to survey, at an introductory level, various topics in computer science.
 The major and minor programs begin with COSC 102, for which COSC 101 or equivalent experience is a prerequisite.

 Students wishing to major in computer science should begin by enrolling in the Introduction to Computing sequence, COSC 101/101L-102/102L.
 This sequence provides an introduction to computational thinking and contemporary programming practice.
 In COSC 101 students learn program design and the implementation of algorithms using the programming language Python.
 In COSC 102 the concepts of information hiding, data abstraction, and modular design are emphasized to build more sophisticated programs in the programming language Java.
 The sequence is suitable for any students who are interested in learning about programming as well as the fundamentals of computer science.

-Students interested in learning programming in the context of web-application design should enroll in COSC 140/140L.
+Students interested in learning programming in the context of web-application design should enroll in COSC 140/140L, when offered.
 This course, like COSC 101, introduces the programming language Python, but explores software development and design topics with a focus on modern web applications.

 View all with day/time information